- Created on the 21 February, 2017.

 Serum levels of 17OHP have been primarily used to diagnose congenital adrenal hyperplasia (CAH).
 In addition to the classical CAH, there is also the possibility of late-onset and milder heterozygous forms of CAH to occur.
 These are known to clinically manifest themselves during the peripubertal period in the form of hirsutism and menstrual disturbances.
 CAH is one of the most frequently inborn endocrine disorders and a prevalence rate of 1-20 in 10,000 children can be experienced.

 The determination of 17OHP using either serum or plasma samples from babies or even young children is quite difficult due to the high concentrations of conjugates present in blood.
 This means that samples need to be extracted prior to performing the assay, the importance of this stage increases with decreasing age of the patient.
-Since there are no conjugates present in the saliva, this allows salivary measurement of 17-OH progesterone to be carried out in newborns without the need of an extraction step.
+Since there are no conjugates present in the saliva, this allows the measurement of 17-hydroxyprogesterone to be carried out in newborns using saliva samples without the need of an extraction step.
 This would not be possible if serum or plasma samples were used.

-The minimum detection level of free 17-hydroxyprogesterone (free 17OHP) using this human free 17-OH progesterone in saliva ELISA kit was approximately 3.0 pg/ml.
-The dynamic assay range of this kit is 5.0 – 5,000.0 pg/ml.
+The minimum detection level of free 17-hydroxyprogesterone (free 17OHP) using current human free 17-OH progesterone saliva ELISA kit was approximately 3.0 pg/ml.
+The dynamic range of this assay is 5.0 – 5,000.0 pg/ml.

 - Neonatal screening for congenital adrenal hyperplasia.
 Nat Rev Endocrinol.
 (2009) 5 (9): 490-8.
 Review.
 White P.C.